jonasjucker/CAMS_workflow/README.md

 Transfer the analysis and BC from Kesch back to daint into "cache" as required from the cosmo-package.

-Scripts not related to CAMS-workflow in this repo:
+Other scripts

 job:
-script to submitt int2lm on kesch manually
+script to submit int2lm on kesch (used as a template in int2lm_setup.sh)

 mv_lbff_dt.sh:
 shift name of BC for a certain dt and leadtime, as BC f rom IFS are usually -6h from COSMO-run at MeteoSwiss.
-Used for sandbox experiments
+Used for sandbox experiments on Kesch.

-NOT IN THIS REPO:   SCRIPT FOR MARS-RETRIEVE AT ECMWF on Kesch.
 Cosmo-Package does this shift automatically.

+NOT IN THIS REPO:   SCRIPT FOR MARS-RETRIEVE AT ECMWF